 - Clips for attaching things to the cage

 - Binder clips, bread ties, and shower curtain clips work great.

 - Use zip ties minimally, as they can be easily chewed.

 Shop around as much as you can to try to save some money.

 When we first got our rats, I bought a starter rat setup from Petco for $110.
 The water bottle leaked, the food dish was a waste, and the spinning wheel seemed to just take up a lot of space. *Dec’20 Update: They chewed an escape hole in the bottom corner.
 I patched it up*Jan’21 Update: The cage repair has been holding so far, when used as a back up cage.

-Once I realized the water bottle was leaking, I immediately replaced it with a perfect one from Amazon.
+Once I realized the water bottle was leaking, I immediately replaced it with one from Amazon.
 It’s out of reach, and is really easy to refill.
 We needed to separate the boys from the girls in early December, so I bought a slightly smaller cage on Amazon for only $50.
 It has a pull out tray for the bedding.
 The doors stick a bit, but it’s not horrible.

 You can definitely save a lot on accessories if you shop at a Dollar Tree.
 They have lots of baskets, plastic bins, dog ropes toys, clips, rocks, and more.

 Now it’s time to adopt